hash4di/people/README.md

 ```
 On other systems check out the official [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) documentation.

-Since the app uses capybara-webkit for running feature specs, you need to have `qt` installed on your machine (preferably v5 or higher) before running the setup script.
+Since the app uses Selenium webdriver for running feature specs, make sure you have Firefox installed on your machine.

 ## Project setup